fizzed/blaze/README.md

         print("Done");
     });

-The output of running this will simple be:
+The output will be:

     Hello World!
     Done

-There are many supplied "actions" that help do useful things like executing an external program, copying files, compiling code, etc.
+There are numerous "actions" included to perform functions like executing an external program, copying files, compiling code, etc.

     $T.gitStatus = Task.create(function() {